Information

 By far the largest number of orphaned wildlife in Tasmania come from female native animals being hit by cars travelling on roads between dusk and dawn.
 Roadkill occurs because the mainly nocturnal animals are out searching for mates, breeding sites or food.

 When animals are crossing roads at night, the headlights confuse and blind them and they may panic and run.
 The most common species for road kill are wallabies, wombats, possums and bandicoots.
 Raptors are sometimes killed as they are feeding off roadkill carrion.
+Many young devils also get killed on roads when they first leave their mothers.

 What you can do: